PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 OpenReplay’s self-hosted plan is available for free.

-They also offer a cloud option starting at $3.95 per month for 1,000 recordings with 30 days data retention.
+It also offers a cloud option starting at $3.95 per month for 1,000 recordings with 30 days data retention.

 ### Is it open source?